ifranco/academic-kickstart/content/project/strings-of-thought/index.md

 {{< figure src="strings.png" title="" lightbox="true" width="50%" >}}

 In the performance, this argumentation is materialized through a scenic setup of suspended cables attached to various points of the dancer's body.
 They represent the abstractions of our personal dogmas, conditioning movement and dexterity.
-This group of cables presents interesting physical responses, since they can both retract or extend.
-They also have a braking system, so that acceleration over a certain threshold will block the performers movement.
+These cables have particular physical responses, working similarly to a car seatbelt - they can extend/retract and have a braking system, so that acceleration over a certain threshold will block the body's movement.

 {{< figure src="strings2.png" title="" lightbox="true" width="50%" >}}

- The cables have a set of embedded sensors that measure linear movement and weight, generating data to digitally control light and sound.
-These interactive systems operate in realtime, allowing the choreography to become the motor for all the music and stage effects.
+ The cables were installed with a set of embedded sensors that measure linear movement and weight, generating data to digitally control light and sound.
+This interactive system operates in realtime, allowing the choreography to become the motor for all the music and stage effects.

 {{< vimeo 49363337 >}}